nus-cs2103-AY2324S1/ip/docs/README.md

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use
    `java -jar duke.jar`
    command to run the application.
-   A GUI similar to below should appear in a few seconds.
+   A GUI similar to the one below should appear in a few seconds.
    ![alt text](Home.png)

 ## Features